ramarao05/awsservicebroker/README.md

 ### Verification to confirm the AWS resources availability

-Login to console with admin/admin
+Login to console ( Dashboard - just next to current tab ) with admin/admin

 and refer in Others section of service catalog and you should see AWS resources